sarpt/deno-libmagic/README.md

 ### properties

-- `libpath` - readonly path that to libmagic, either passed to the constructor or default one
+- `libpath` - readonly path to libmagic - it's the one that was either passed to the constructor or a default, hardcoded one

 ### dependencies for running